This feature was originally published on March 24th, 2017, but has since been updated

 Additionally, a winery does not need to be sustainably certified to use sustainable farming practices.
 As a matter of fact, some areas, such as Sicily, Tasmania, naturally don’t use pesticides and historically farm using sustainable practices.

 Organic wine producers only use naturally produced grapes from healthy soils.
-Their harvesting methods are similar to those employed by farmers in the late 1800s and for consumers, this means that grapes are 100% free of pesticides, fertilisers, and chemical fungicides.
-In addition, any form of rotting and mildew that the grapes may be subjected to are treated and controlled using purely natural methods.
-Producing a 100% organic product is however difficult in the Champagne area because soil and weather conditions are conducive to the development of bacterias.
-Therefore, the vine quality depends on constant meticulous and costly maintenance operations.
-The alternative to 100% organic wine growing is sustainable agriculture.
-So while organic sounds good in practice, the quality of the wine often suffers.
+Their harvesting methods are similar to those employed by farmers in the late 1800s and for consumers, this means that grapes are 100% free of pesticides, fertilizers and chemical fungicides.
+Also, any form of rotting and mildew that the grapes may be subjected to are treated and controlled using purely natural methods.
+Producing a 100% organic product is, however, difficult in the Champagne area because soil and weather conditions are conducive to the development of bacterias.
+Therefore, the vine quality depends on constant meticulous and costly maintenance.
+The alternative to 100% organic winegrowing is sustainable agriculture.

-Meanwhile, biodynamics is a holistic farming practice that originated from Austrian philosopher Rudolf Steiner in the 1920s.
-Biodynamics takes organic farming to a spiritual level by taking into account the different phases of the moon (Yes, the moon!)
-“You harvest grapes when the moon is in a certain position, and has a direct effect on the wine’s character and behavior.
+Biodynamics is a holistic farming practice that originated from Austrian philosopher Rudolf Steiner in the 1920s.
+Biodynamics takes organic farming to a spiritual level by considering the different phases of the moon (Yes, the moon!)
+“You harvest grapes when the moon is in a certain position, and it has a direct effect on the wine’s character and behavior.
 But organic stops at the farming level,” says Franck Pascal from Champagne Franck Pascal.

 In order to understand the usage of pesticides in Champagne, let’s briefly look back to the period following the Second World War.
 France embarked on an industrialized agriculture policy.
 It was imperative to produce as much as possible to rebuild the country’s economy.
 Champagne was no exception and between 1950 and 1980 the surface area planted with vines more than doubled, increasing from 11,000 to 24,600 hectares.
 But in the same period, champagne sales had multiplied by five.
-In order to keep up with this increasing demand, the inter-professional research center of the Champagne Bureau (a.k.a.
-CIVC or Comité Interprofessionel du Vin de Champagne) focused its activity on developing ways to increase yields and boost the economic growth.
+In order to keep up with this increasing demand, the inter-professional research center of the Champagne Bureau focused its activity on developing ways to increase yields and boost the economic growth.
 In their own vineyards they developed and tested higher producing clones and fertilizers with a high nitrogen content, as well as different herbicides and pesticides.

-At SimplyChampagne, we select outstanding quality champagnes produced with sustainable growing method.
+At SimplyChampagne, we select outstanding quality champagnes produced with sustainable growing methods.
 Our selection of champagnes is based on the quality of the wine and the way the producers treat their ecosystem from seed to transportation, including champagne processing.
-With independent winegrowers using a sustainable agriculture – viti and viniculture -, we can provide our customers with an affordable product that is also environmental-friendly and certified sustainable.
+With independent winegrowers using a sustainable agriculture – viti- and viniculture –, we can provide our customers with an affordable product that is also environmentally friendly.